slyq/ttcc-sim/README.md

 For cog sets larger than 1, the specified target can be a 0-indexed position (prepended with `!`), a defined position, or a cog's level name.
 In the case where a level name is supplied, the target will be the leftmost (first) occurrence.

+Accuracies are calculated with the assumption that all gag tracks are maxed, so the "track experience" factor is always 70.

 ### Defined positions:
 | name        | meaning       |
 |-------------|---------------|